We focus our programmatic efforts in thematic areas which are central to the open governance agenda:

 - Open fiscal governance.
 Our work on this theme aims to improve the ability of citizens to “follow the money”, that is, to track and shape the use of public resources.
 It includes citizen-centered diagnoses of the fiscal governance landscape, including in Mexico, and advocacy intended to shape policy and practice on fiscal governance.

-- Money, politics, and transparency.
+- Money in politics.
 Our work under this theme aims to inform efforts to improve the regulation of campaign finance.
 Building on our Campaign Finance Indicators project, it increasingly extends beyond data collection to supporting country-level policy dialogues about campaign finance regulation.